Weissle/Random-Number-Generator/README.md

 double temp = ranGen->getOne();
 ```
 ## About Pseudo Random
-    If you want really random number, you should use a random seed such as srand((unsigned int)time(NULL));
+    If you want really random number, you should use random seed such as srand((unsigned int)time(NULL));
-    When constructing a Normal Distribution Model ,you will not gain really random number if the third parameter not matter have you used a random seed.
+    When constructing a Normal Distribution Model, you will not gain really random number if the third parameter is false no matter have you used random seed.